bidon-io/bidon_sdk_ios/docs/ad-formats/rewarded.md

 # Rewarded Ads

-This page is describes how to implement rewarded ads though the BidOn SDK.
+This page is describes how to implement rewarded ads though the Bidon SDK.

 ## Loading an Rewarded Ad